Vape once spend a year in jail, vape again and do jail time of 3 years

 The ordinance also proposes a jail term for those violating the provisions, the finance minister said.
 First-time violators will face a jail term of up to one year and a fine of Rs one lakh.
 For subsequent offences, a jail term of up to three years or a fine of Rs 5 lakh, or both have been prescribed.

-Sitharaman, who had headed a Group of Ministers (GoM) on the issue, said the cabinet decided to ban e-cigarettes and similar products as they pose health risk to people, especially the youth.
+Sitharaman, who had headed a Group of Ministers (GoM) on the issue, said the cabinet decided to ban e-cigarettes and similar products as they pose a health risk to people, especially the youth.

 E-cigarettes banned in India: Will it save tobacco farmers?